RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ### Key question:
 How do we restore accountability?

-*Centuries of agency law—enforceable duties of care, loyalty, disclosure.*
+*Centuries of agency law—enforceable duties of care, loyalty, disclosure*

 ---